Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

-The comparison of the performance of both cycles is shown in Fig.(\ref{efprotocol2}).
-The efficiency of the generalized cycle is always higher than the Otto cycle since now the non-classicality is kept constant along the third stroke.
-Consequently, work is performed on the system to fulfil the established condition \eqref{conditionclassicality}, which means a higher extraction of work on the third stroke, in comparison with the Otto cycle.
-It is important to stress that in the first treated cycle, the bath partially consumed the non-classicality introduced in the first stroke.
-Here, we prevent the decreasing of the non-classicality by imposing restrictions to keep it constant.
+A comparison between the efficiency of both cycles is shown in Fig.~\eqref{Fig_GeneralisedandEf}(a), where the generalised cycle is represented by a black line, and the Otto cycle by a dashed grey line.
+The generalised cycle is always more efficient than the Otto cycle, since the classicality of the system is kept constant along the third stroke.
+Consequently, work must be done on the system to satisfy the condition~\eqref{conditionclassicality}, which means higher extraction of work in the third stroke.
+Note that in the Otto cycle, the hot bath consumes part of the non-classicality that is given to the bosonic mode.
+Here, we prevent this by imposing the condition~\eqref{conditionclassicality}.

-As can be observed in Fig.(\ref{efprotocol2}), the non-classical character of the system depends on its temperature and squeezing parameter.
-For higher values of temperature, the higher is the required value of the critical squeezing parameter to take the system from a classical state to a non-classical one.
-Consequently, for a single-mode operating between two different temperatures, we observe two different critical squeezing parameters, denoted by $r_{c_1}$ and $r_{c_2}$.
-This suggests that both protocols can be investigated in three different situations.
-That is, when the state of the single-mode is (as summarized in the phase diagram of Fig.(\ref{efprotocol2})): \begin{enumerate}[i.] \item Classical for both temperatures. \item Non-classical for $T_1$, but classical for $T_2$. \item Non-classical for both temperatures. \end{enumerate}
+As can be observed in Fig.~\eqref{Fig_GeneralisedandEf}(a), the non-classical character of the system depends on its temperature and squeezing parameter.
+Consequently, for a single-mode operating at two different temperatures, there are two different critical squeezing parameters, denoted by $r_{c_1}$ and $r_{c_2}$.
+This implies that this cycle can be investigated in three different regimes.
+That is, when the state of the single-mode is (as summarised in the phase diagram of Fig.~\ref{Fig_GeneralisedandEf}(a)): \begin{enumerate}[i.] \item \emph{Classical for both temperatures.} \item \emph{Non-classical for $T_1$, but classical for $T_2$.} \item \emph{Non-classical for both temperatures.} \end{enumerate}

-\emph{Region (i)} corresponds to the case where the state of the system is characterized as classical.
-Although there exists squeezing, the uncertainty in both quadratures are above the shot-noise limit, and the squeezing can be seen as a modulation of the single-mode frequency from $\omega_1$ to $\omega_2$, where $\omega_2 > \omega_1$, in a similar fashion to previous works \citep{Abah_2014, Abah, Gonzalo1}.
+\emph{Region (i)} corresponds to the case where the system is classical, $\mathcal{C}(r,T) \geq 0$, but non-passive and only the degree of non-passivity plays a role.
+Although there is squeezing, the uncertainty in both quadratures is above the shot-noise limit, and the squeezing can be seen as a modulation of the single-mode frequency from $\omega_1$ to $\omega_2$, where $\omega_2 > \omega_1$, in a similar fashion to previous works.